dinesh-k-natarajan/CarND-LaneLines/writeup.md

 The Lane Detection pipeline using the basic principles of Computer Vision was implemented using helper functions based on the OpenCV library as follows:

-1. The image is first converted to Grayscale
+1. The image is first converted to Grayscale.

 ![alt text][image1]

 2. Gaussian smoothening is done using Gaussian Blur and parameterized kernel size
 3. Canny Edge Detection is applied on the smooothened grayscale image using tunable threshold parameters
 4. A quadrilateral is used to apply Region Masking to the image with edges to identify the region of interest